galaxyproject/galaxy-hub/src/Teach/Resource/GalaxyProjectWorkshopAWS/index.md

 To use the instance, you'll need to:

 1. Get an AWS account.
 See xxxx for details on that.
-1. Launch a Galaxy instance on AWS, using either the [/AWS console interface](/AWS console interface), or [/CloudLaunch](/CloudLaunch)
+1. Launch a Galaxy instance on AWS, using either the [AWS console interface](/src/AWS console interface/index.md), or [CloudLaunch](/src/CloudLaunch/index.md)
-1. **However**, instead of allocating so many gigabytes of storage, launch your instance using the Galaxy Project Workshop share string (see above) as per [/these instructions](/these instructions)
+1. **However**, instead of allocating so many gigabytes of storage, launch your instance using the Galaxy Project Workshop share string (see above) as per [these instructions](/src/these instructions/index.md)

 This will launch a fully populated Galaxy server using the latest Galaxy AMI, but with data you'll need to run several standard examples we use in our training.